highghlow/PythonBytecodeParser/README.md

 # Python Bytecode Parser
 This project could predict the output variables of a python program from its bytecode
+## This project does not support most of python bytecode operations
+Please submit pull requests to speed up development

 ## Quickstart
 ```python